ddoonnaatt/LineSight/README.md

 # LineSight
-React app for time and finance management
+App for time and finance management (made with React)